 Each year we choose non-profits that work in the environmental, educational and humanitarian space, but again this year we are supporting a family member closer to home.
-Our partner and brother Michael Welle has silently and stoically been caring for and supporting the treatment of his two year old daughter Emery Welle.
+Our partner and brother Michael Welle and his wife Aja have been stoically caring for and supporting the treatment of their two year old daughter Emery Welle.

 We thank you from the deepest reaches of our hearts for your generosity in helping Emery get better and we thank you for being one of Emmy's Friends!"
 More info here.